EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

 This mathematical rigor produces a reliable system.

 Some aspects of writing code in this style might seem onerous.
-Most of us are used to the more immediate feedback and satisfaction of getting something working , so this can be challenging.
+Most of us are used to the more immediate feedback and satisfaction of getting something working, so this can be challenging.
 But would you rather create an unreliable system quickly?
 We assume you are reading this book because you do not.